microsoft/vscode-docs/docs/remote/containers.md

     1. Install [Docker Desktop for Windows/Mac](https://www.docker.com/products/docker-desktop).

     2. Right-click on the Docker task bar item and update **Settings / Preferences > Shared Drives / File Sharing** with any source code locations you want to open in a container.
 If you hit trouble, see **[here](/docs/remote/troubleshooting.md#docker-desktop-for-windows-tips)** for tips on avoiding common problems with sharing.

-    3. Windows only: Disable automatic line ending conversion for Git by using a Windows command prompt to run: `git config --global core.autocrlf false`
+    3. *Windows Users:* Disable automatic line ending conversion for Git by using a Windows command prompt to run: `git config --global core.autocrlf false`

     *Linux Users:*